 Together, the experts and individuals in Brain, Heart, World truly demonstrate porn’s impacts on the brain, the heart, and the world.

 As an education and awareness organization that aims to be accessible to youth, we designed this three-part series to be an educational resource for those in middle school and older.
-Just like our presentation program, our new docuseries is appropriate to show in classroom settings, your family’s living room, or at community events!
+We recommend the first and second episodes for middle school ages and up, and the addition of the third episode for high school ages and up.
+Just like our presentation program, our free documentary series is appropriate to show in classroom settings, your family’s living room, or at community events!

 Keep in mind, though, that even though we produced this to be age-appropriate for youth, anyone of any age can enjoy it and learn something, too.
 It’s great for families, community leaders, or anyone else who may be interested in learning more about how porn impacts individuals, relationships, and society.
 There’s something for everyone in Brain, Heart, World.